ArduPilot/ardupilot_wiki/copter/source/docs/auto-mode.rst

 the waypoint is considered a "fast waypoint" and the copter will begin towards the next waypoint once the intermediate target that it is chasing has reached the waypoint.
-This intermediate target can be 10m or more ahead of the copter (it's distance ahead of the copter increases with the Speed parameter).
+This intermediate target can be 10m or more ahead of the copter (its distance ahead of the copter increases with the Speed parameter).